floatingdino/samhaakman.com/README.md

 ## About

 This repo is the personal site of Sam Haakman.
-Data is sourced from Prismic and templating is handled by Gatsby.
-Deployments are on Vercel Now.
+Data is sourced from Prismic and templating is handled by Nextjs.
+Deployed on Vercel.

 Feel free to have a poke around if you're interested in how I write code.